roIyat/hokachan/README.md

 Introduction
 ------------

-Cool-php-captcha has been implemented. seems to work, but try it out.
+Recaptcha of google has been successfully removed and apc and xcache functions have been purged considering they are dead.
+Php caching should be fine.
+Cool-PHP-Captcha seems to work with no issues.

 Czaks made a modification that has an issue with the installation. just import the database manually. i'm using 5.6 php so don't know if 7.0 has it too.
 Will fix soon though.